 Chapters of this series tend to range from brilliant to good.
 This particular chapter definitely fits into the good category while not being one of the issues I’ll come back to multiple times.
 I liked it, but I…

-Tags: barbara gordon, batman, batman and robin, batman: li'l gotham, batman: streets of gotham, bruce wayne, carpenter, dick grayson, gotham city sirens, holiday, paul dini, selina kyle
+Tags: barbara gordon, batman, batman and robin, batman: li'l gotham, batman: streets of gotham, bruce wayne, carpenter, dick grayson, gotham city sirens, paul dini, selina kyle

 POSTED BY Donovan Grant ON September 9, 2013 Add Comments

 Batman Black and White is one of the best concepts to ever come from the 2000's era of DC Comics.
 It’s an anthology series derived from works of various creators, some who are familiar with the Dark Knight (Darwyn Cooke, Neal Adams, Klaus Janson) and some who aren’t, (such as two of the creators in this issue).
 It was a chance to tell timeless, brief done-in-one tales that didn’t strictly hinge on continuity yet evoked several elements of the Batman mythos to tell the most…